 </div>

-Some explanations:The above<a>the tag inhref="#{{ item.Tag | lower }}-{{ loop.index }}"This is to allow directory items to be clickable and jump to the corresponding location.
-This means you need to manually or through other means (such as JavaScript or custom content filters) add a unique identifier to each H tag in the article content.idProperty, making it correspond to thehrefvalue.
-For example, if there is an<h2>小节标题</h2>in the article, you need to make sure it is rendered as<h2 id="h2-1">小节标题</h2>Click the corresponding link in the directory to jump to the correct position.loop.indexThe built-in variable of the for loop in Pongo2 template engine, representing the current loop index (starting from 1).
+Some notes:The above.<a>in the labelhref="#{{ item.Tag | lower }}-{{ loop.index }}"This is to allow directory items to be clickable.
+This means you need to manually or through other means (such as JavaScript or custom content filters) add a unique identifier to each H tag in the article content.idProperty, making it correspond to the directory inhrefThe value.
+For example, if there is one in the article<h2>小节标题</h2>Then you need to make sure it is rendered as<h2 id="h2-1">小节标题</h2>Click the corresponding link in the catalog to navigate to the correct location.loop.indexIt is the built-in variable of the for loop in Pongo2 template engine, indicating the current loop index (starting from 1).

-Step 4: Styling beautification and interaction enhancement
+Step 4: Style beautification and interaction enhancement

 /* 示例CSS样式 */